Selection Principles for Gaia

 This microbial seed bank is maintained by the mechanism of dormancy \cite{Jones:2010,Lennon:2011}.
 Dormancy is a reversible state or life stage where metabolic activity is drastically reduced.
 The exact mechanisms of dormancy vary greatly \cite{Guppy:1999,Hoehler:2013,Bodegom:2007}, for example spores or condia in fungi, akinetes in cyanobacteria or bacterial cysts.
 Dormancy is generally observed under conditions of low resource availability, high residence time, frequent environmental perturbations and low predation \cite{Lennon:2011}.
 Dormant micro-organisms generally resuscitate once more favourable environmental conditions (for them) occur.

-The energy expenditure of a dormant cell is not zero.
-For example, cells must maintain osmotic pressure and regulate pH, among other functions.
-The costs of maintenance and survival limit the total time that a microorganism can stay dormant.
-Nonetheless, resuscitation of decade old dormant cells is common.
-Viable cells ranging from thousands to millions of years old have been discovered in amber \cite{Cano:1995,Vreeland:2000}, lake sediment\cite{Renberg:1992}, deep-sea sediment \cite{Raghukumar:2004,Damare:2006} and ice cores \cite{Christner:2000}.
-The extreme resilience of dormant cells has lead to speculation that microbes can remain viable in space \cite{Horneck:2010}.
-Taken together these results imply that micro-organisms can remain dormant but viable in extreme conditions over long, even geologically long, time periods.

 Dormancy helps maintain many properties of the microbial seed bank \cite{Lennon:2011}.
 For example by repeated transitions in and out of the seed bank in response to environmental changes, dormancy helps maintain high levels of microbial diversity \cite{Jones:2010}.
-Dormancy reduces the probability of local extinction and increases colonization success (by allowing new species to wait for favourable conditions in their new environments) keeping the microbial seed bank closer to the `everything is everywhere' ideal than would otherwise be possible.
-Dormancy also contributes to the stability of microbial communities and the regulation of ecosystem processes.
+Dormancy reduces the probability of local extinction and increases colonization success (by allowing new species to wait for favourable conditions in their new environments).